AlanChou/Adversarial-Training-for-Free/README.md

 This is an unofficial PyTorch implementation of the paper "Adversarial Training for Free!".<br> https://128.84.21.199/pdf/1904.12843.pdf<br>
+This is a really helpful technique which can significantly accelerate adversarial training. <br>
 It only contains the code for adversarial training on CIFAR-10.
 However one can easily modify it for other datasets.
-This is a really helpful technique which can significantly accelerate adversarial training.

 ## Overview